Oerlikon KBA: History

-In 1960, the American company TRW (Thomson, Ramo-Wooldridge Inc.) Jet & Ordinance Division, soon to become TRW Inc. developed the experimental 25x137mm gun as part of the Bushmaster project.
+In 1960, the American company TRW (Thomson, Ramo-Wooldridge Inc.) Jet & Ordinance Division, soon to become TRW Inc., developed the experimental 25x137mm gun as part of the Bushmaster project.
 The new TRW project was to design an automatic cannon around the experimental 25mm cartridge under the company internal designation of "TRW-6425".
 The project leader was engineer Eugene Stoner, the designer of the famous ArmaLite AR-10, AR-15, and M16A1 family of assault rifles.

 Eugene Stoner (left) with Mikhail Kalashnikov (right).

-TRW's requirements for the 25mm project were that the gun had to be fully automatic and actively locked, be operated by gas and with a rotating bolt head, and use a dual-belt selective feed system allowing a quick and easy switch between different ammunition types.
+TRW's requirements for the 25mm project were that the gun had to be fully automatic and actively locked, be operated by gas, have a rotating bolt head and use a dual-belt selective feed system allowing a quick and easy switch between different ammunition types.
 In parallel Oerlikon-Bührle assumed responsibility for developing the new 25x137mm ammunition and the interior ballistics of the TRW-6425.

 The first prototype was produced in 22 months and began test firing in November 1965 from an Ml 14 vehicle.
 In December the prototype was fired from an Austrian Armored Personnel Carrier.
 An early version was tested by a number of countries including Great Britain and France.
 At the beginning of 1967, technical tests and firing trials were carried out with two TRW-6425 prototype cannons followed by the first demonstrations for a NATO country.

-In the meantime the Swiss Oerlikon-Bürle factory obtained from TRW the license of the TRW-6425 for Europe in 1967 and they started the "KBA series" 25mm cannon project based on it.
-In the designation KBA, "K" is kanone; "B" is a 25 mm caliber, and "A" is a design model in a given caliber.
+In the meantime the Swiss Oerlikon-Bürle factory obtained the European license for the TRW-6425 from TRW in 1967, and started the "KBA series" 25mm cannon project based on it.
+In the designation KBA, "K" stands for Kanone (gun), "B" indicates 25mm caliber and "A" is the design model in a given caliber.
 Several principles were combined in order to refine the project.

+At least six models of the TRW-6425 automatic cannons were built.
 The early configuration was tested several times at Aberdeen Proving Ground, included was a Military Potential Test from March 1968 to March 1969.
 Before the U.S. tests were completed the US Army paused the new IFV project due to the Vietnam War situation.
 At the end of 1969 TRW ceased work on the TRW 6425 cannon.
-In 1970 the Jet and Ordnance Division of TRW Inc. was closed and Stoner, together with Robert Bihun, launched ARES Inc.

-As ARES Inc. quickly outgrew Stoner's garage, they moved the company into the same buildings previously used by TRW Inc. and hired many of their former employees.
+In 1970 the Jet and Ordnance Division of TRW Inc. was closed and Stoner, together with Robert Bihun, launched ARES Inc. As ARES Inc. quickly outgrew Stoner's garage, they moved the company into the same buildings previously used by TRW Inc. and hired many of their former employees.

-At least six models of the TRW-6425 automatic cannons were built.

 Following the closure of the TRW Jet and Ordnance Division, the Philco-Ford company's Aeronutronic Division became interested in the TRW-6425 cannon project, bought the rights to the project and began work on the weapon.

 When the Bushmaster projectfull name U.S. Army Vehicle Rapid Fire Weapons System (Bushmaster)was restarted, the PFB-25 (Philco-Ford Bushmaster 25mm) was selected as one of the self-powered gun candidates.
 Since then, Philco-Ford has further developed the PFB-25.